North Mackay

 North Mackay is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-North Mackay's dwelling structure, as per the latest Census, consisted of 75.9% houses and 24.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 85.1% houses and 14.9% other dwellings.
-Home ownership in North Mackay was at 28.9%, similar to Non-Metro Qld's level.
-Other dwellings were either mortgaged (31.6%) or rented (39.5%).
-The median monthly mortgage repayment in the area was $1,452, lower than Non-Metro Qld's average of $1,733.
-The median weekly rent figure was recorded at $300, compared to Non-Metro Qld's $340.
-Nationally, North Mackay's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+North Mackay's dwellings, as per the latest Census evaluation, consisted of 75.9% houses and 24.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+Home ownership in North Mackay was at 28.9%, with mortgaged dwellings at 31.6% and rented ones at 39.5%.
+The median monthly mortgage repayment was $1,452, lower than Non-Metro Qld's average of $1,733.
+The median weekly rent figure was $300, compared to Non-Metro Qld's $340.
+Nationally, North Mackay's mortgage repayments were significantly lower at $1,452 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing